 Full TitlePhase IB/II Study Combining the PI3K Inhibitor Copanlisib with the BTK Inhibitor Ibrutinib in Patients with Recurrent/Refractory Primary CNS Lymphoma

-In this study, researchers are determining the highest doses of ibrutinib and copanlisib that can be given together safely in patients with primary central nervous system lymphoma (PCNSL) that has come back or continued to grow despite prior therapy, and to assess the effectiveness of this combination treatment.
+In this study, researchers are determining the highest doses of ibrutinib and copanlisib that can be given together safely in patients with primary or secondary central nervous system lymphoma (PCNSL or SCNSL), and to assess the effectiveness of this combination treatment.
 Copanlisib works by targeting an enzyme called PI3K, which drives cancer growth.
 Ibrutinib blocks a protein inside cancer cells called Bruton’s tyrosine kinase (BTK), which helps cancer cells to live and grow.

 Copanlisib is used to treat follicular lymphoma, and ibrutinib is used for several other types of lymphoma.
 Their use together in this study is considered investigational.
 Copanlisib is given intravenously (by vein), and ibrutinib is taken orally (by mouth).